Tara A. Henschel, M.D.

 Her areas of interest are depressive disorders, anxiety disorders and integrative and functional medicine/psychiatry.

 Dr. Henschel resides in Spring, Texas with her husband, daughter and Persian cat.
-In her free time she enjoys listening to audiobooks & podcasts, walking in nature, spending time with her family and Pilates classes.
-She also enjoys traveling around the world learning about history and various cultures.
+When she is not busy with her family, she enjoys listening to audiobooks/podcasts, walking in nature, Pilates and travel.

 Understanding the whole person is a key part of my practice.
 That approach allows me to arrive at a more precise diagnosis and a thoughtfully tailored treatment plan.
 I achieve this through a thorough initial assessment and ongoing follow-up visits that explore more than just symptoms, including personal history, lifestyle, and social factors.